What’s the story behind VesselFinder?

 Who’s behind the service?

-You’ve probably looked at VesselFinder and thought… well, your first thought has probably been “Wow!”
+You’ve probably looked at VesselFinder and thought… well, perhaps your first thought was, “Wow!”
 We get it, there’s a lot to take in.
 But after you’ve got over the amazingness of seeing all those little coloured circles and arrows dotted around the world map, you may have started wondering about another question.
-That question is “How do they do that?”
+That question is, “How do they do that?”

 So, how do you do that?

 Surprisingly perhaps, the answer to this question doesn’t involve having millions of people swimming around after the ships and scribbling down locations on a waterproof iPad.
 That would be great, but it would need a whole lot of people.
 It’s actually all down to some really cool technology.
-Vesselfinder.com is built on the Automatic Identification System, or AIS to its friends.
+For its friends, Vesselfinder.com is built on the Automatic Identification System, or AIS.
 Yes, you count as friends!
-A massive network of receivers all over the globe transmit signals constantly, which the VesselFinder service decodes and turns into the stuff you can see on the site.
+A massive network of receivers all over the globe transmits signals constantly, which the VesselFinder service decodes and turns into the stuff you can see on the site.

 What services are provided?

 Vesselfinder.com keeps track of more than 100,000 vessels.
 They can be anywhere in the world, from the Indian Ocean to Canada’s Great Lakes.
 These positions are updated regularly, each and every day.
-You can check out which ports a ship has called it, as well as the details of its voyage.
-You can see where a ship’s been and where it’s heading, with precise and accurate heading and speed information.
+You can check out which ports a ship has called it and the details of its voyage.
+You can see where a ship’s been and where it’s heading with precise and accurate heading and speed information.

 Can VesselFinder really offer so much?